Login Button

 B2B sales teams launching cold email campaigns

-Verify inbox placement before burning prospect lists, as a single bad campaign can permanently damage domain reputation.
+Verify inbox placement before burning prospect lists, because one bad campaign can damage domain reputation and reduce future replies.

 SaaS companies scaling email acquisition

-Test new sequences before sending to 50,000+ prospects (catching spam triggers early saves months of reputation recovery).
+Test new sequences before sending to 50,000+ prospects, so spam triggers and placement issues are caught before reputation damage compounds.

 Lead generation agencies managing multiple client domains